duncle0steus/javascript/README.md

     > Why not?
 If you have a fairly complicated function, you might move that logic out into its own function declaration.

+    > Disclaimer?
+When using mocha for writing specs arrow functions should not be used

     ```javascript
     // bad
     [1, 2, 3].map(function (x) {